Sparky

 What Affects the Cost

 • Stump material.
-Concrete stumps are the traditional replacement option.
-Steel screw piles cost more per unit but install faster and perform better in reactive soils.
+Concrete stumps ($400–$700 installed) are the traditional replacement.
+Steel screw piles ($500–$1,000 installed) cost more per unit but install faster and perform better in reactive clay soils because they anchor past the reactive zone.
+Galvanised steel adjustable posts are popular in Queensland for high-set homes.

 • Crawl space access.
-If the subfloor has 500mm+ clearance, workers can move around relatively easily.
-At 300mm or less, everything takes longer.
-Some homes have sections with almost no access at all.
+Subfloors with 500mm+ clearance allow workers to move around efficiently.
+At 300mm or less, every task takes significantly longer.
+Some homes have sections with almost no access, requiring floorboard removal from above.

 • Extent of timber damage.
-Localised rot in one or two bearers is a contained job.
-Widespread damage from termites or prolonged moisture exposure can mean replacing the entire subfloor frame.
+Localised rot in one or two bearers ($500–$1,000 per bearer replaced) is a contained repair.
+Widespread damage from termites or prolonged moisture exposure can mean replacing the entire subfloor frame, with hardwood joists at $20–$50 per lineal metre for materials alone.

 • Asbestos risk.
 Pre-1990 homes may have asbestos sheeting in subfloor areas, behind cladding, or as part of the flooring system.
-Licensed asbestos removal is required before structural work can proceed.
+Licensed asbestos removal is required before structural work can proceed, typically adding $1,500–$5,000 depending on the extent.

 • Soil conditions.
-Reactive clay soils (common in Melbourne's west, Adelaide's north and south, and parts of Brisbane) cause stump movement over time and may require deeper or wider footings for replacement stumps.
+Reactive clay soils (common in Melbourne's west, Adelaide's north and south, and parts of Brisbane) cause stump movement over time.
+Sites classified H1 or above under AS 2870 may require deeper footings, longer screw piles, or engineered footing designs.

-Replacing a handful of failed stumps under a raised home with good crawl space access sits toward $3,000.
-A full-house restump with bearer and joist replacement, steel screw piles, asbestos removal, and engineering in a home with tight subfloor access pushes toward $25,000.
+Replacing a handful of failed stumps under a raised home with good crawl space access on stable ground sits toward $3,000.
+A full-house restump with bearer and joist replacement, steel screw piles, asbestos removal, and engineering in a home with tight subfloor access on reactive clay pushes toward $25,000.

 City and Regional Price Comparison

 Sydney sets the baseline.
-Melbourne has the highest volume of restumping work nationally, driven by the large number of post-war timber-floored homes on reactive clay soils.
-Brisbane has strong demand for Queenslander restumping, where high-set homes provide better subfloor access than most southern states.
-Perth and Adelaide tend to run 10–15% above Sydney rates, with Perth's sandy soils providing generally stable stump conditions and Adelaide's reactive clay soils creating more complex restumping requirements.
+Melbourne has the highest volume of restumping work nationally, driven by tens of thousands of post-war timber-floored homes on reactive basalt clay soils across the western and northern suburbs.
+Brisbane has strong demand for Queenslander restumping, where high-set homes provide generous working height that keeps labour costs more predictable than low-set southern homes.

 Within any city, cost variation comes down to the specific property.
 A raised home on stable soil with generous crawl space and localised damage is the best-case scenario.
 A low-set home on reactive clay with tight access, widespread damage, and asbestos present is the worst case.
+Inner-city terraces with sandstone foundations (Sydney), heritage homes with original timber framing (Melbourne), and high-set Queenslanders on 140-year-old hardwood stumps (Brisbane) each present distinct structural challenges.
 An engineer's inspection is the only reliable way to scope structural work before committing to a price.

 How We Calculate